ptheywood/gtc-2019-talk/presentation.md

 ???

-So when we re-ran our network-scale benchmarks, we saw a huge performance improvement as shown by the new pink line on the figure.
+So if we re-run our network-scale benchmarks on the Titan V,

+we see a huge performance improvement as shown by the new pink line on the figure.

 ---